 I love tiramisu and I wanted to make one with summer flavors.
-I swapped the usual coffee liqueur for Grand Marnier and Malibu rum for a tropical twist. —Carla Mendres, Winnipeg, Manitoba
+I swapped the Grand Marnier and Malibu rum for the usual coffee liqueur, giving a tropical twist. —Carla Mendres, Winnipeg, Manitoba

 Total TimePrep: 30 min.
 Cook: 5 min. + chilling

 - 2 cups heavy whipping cream, divided

 - 1/2 cup coconut rum or orange juice plus 1/2 teaspoon coconut extract

 - 1/2 cup orange liqueur or orange juice

 - 1 teaspoon vanilla extract